Agisight/tuva_todo_book_sample/README.md

 ![Script: Todo_Bichig](https://img.shields.io/badge/Script-Todo_Bichig-orange)

 ## 📄 Abstract
 This repository contains a digital dataset of Buddhist manuscripts written in the **Oirat Clear Script (Todo Bichig)**.
-The materials originate from the Buddhist heritage of the **Tuva Republic** (the Russian Federation).
+The materials originate from the Buddhist heritage of the **Tyva Republic** (the Russian Federation).

 This pilot dataset consists of **some digitized pages** (images) collected from Buddhist temples in Tuva.
 It is intended for:
 * **Archival purposes:** Preserving endangered texts.